moonytheloony/Blog-Web/resources/blobs/notifications.md

 #### Migration Update
-Sep 24, 2016: The migration activity is complete.
+Sep 24, 2016: The site platform has been revamped.
 Enjoy the new experience.